Evolutionary Genetic Analysis with DNA data

 Differential weighting of nucleotide substitutions

-accord greater 'significance' to 'important' changes
+accord greater 'significance' to certain classes of change

 Ex.: Kimura 2-parameter (K2P) model treats Transitions (Ts) & Transversions (Tv) differently